2026 Bozeman School Board Election

 Register to Vote

 Montana allows same-day voter registration.
-If you're not registered, you can register at the Gallatin County Elections Office.
+If you're not registered, you can register through Vote Montana.

 Who Can Vote